LearningAnalyticsUK/soar-glance/SCHEMA.md

 | Student Id | Study Id | Stage Id | Academic Year | Progression Code | Module Code | Module Mark | Component Text | Component Attempt | Weighting | Timestamp Due | Timestamp Submitted | Submission Type |
 |:----------:|:--------:|:--------:|:-------------:|:----------------:|:-----------:|:-----------:|:--------------:|:-----------------:|:---------:|:-------------:|:-------------------:|:---------------:|
 | Integer | Integer | Integer | String | String | String | Decimal | String | Integer | Decimal | ISO 8601 String | ISO 8601 String | String |

+### Data anonymity and consistency

+Throughout this guide, fields such as _Student Id_ are referenced many times.
+Exactly how identifying such information is will vary from instituion to institution.
+For instance, can student ids be used to lookup contact info on some widely accessible service?
+If so, student ids will often need to be anonymised before use with Glance in order to preserve student privacy.

+This anonymisation will often involve simply replacing a student id with some other integer which has no meaning; i.e.
+10378592 becomes 17.

+**If this anonymisation takes place, it must be consistent accross all files!**.
+If the id 17 refers to studnent number 10378592 in `Printed.csv`, then it must also refer to student number 10378592 in `ClusterSession.csv`.
+If the anonymisation of student data is inconsistent then Glance will link unrelated records to one another and present incorrect information.